lillieharlow/Assignment-2-Custom-Software-Application/testing_report.md

 Yes, it is still TDD if you follow the process: write a failing test, implement the method, and see the test pass.
 TDD is about driving development with tests, not necessarily about immediate integration into your app.

-However, for best practice and real value, you should eventually use the new methods in your application code.
+Nnew methods in your application code. user experience user sees high priority taks in red bold uppercase to visually highlight the urgency of that task.
 This ensures your tests reflect real user needs and your codebase stays clean and purposeful.
 For your assignment, demonstrating the TDD cycle (fail → implement → pass) is correct—even if the method isn’t yet used in the main app.

+ example screenshot of app after these two tdd testing and code improvements wrere added.

 ### Manual Testing and User Stories